iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ### Method

 We now turn our attention to how component $$\mathcal{I}$$ was searched for.
 Alet et al. decided to focus on environment that has sparse reward which is an image-based grid world.
 In this environment the agent is tasked with finding the goal position and only obtains a reward if it finds the goal position.
 This is environment has sparse reward as the agent only receives feedback one it finds the goal position.
 They limited the number of operations that component $$\mathcal{I}$$ could perform to 7 so that the search space remains manageable, and we can still interpret the algorithm.
 They focused on finding a component $$\mathcal{I}$$ that optimises the number of distinct cells visited.
-From the search 13 of the top 16 components found where variants of FAST and 3 of them were variants of CCIm which will be explained in the upcoming sections.
+From the search 13 of the top 16 components found where variants of FAST and 3 of them were variants of CCIM.
+We will cover FAST and CCIM in the upcoming sections.

-For the component $$\chi$$ they focused on the Lunar Landar environment as it has a strong external reward signal.
+For the component $$\chi$$ they focused on the Lunar Lander environment as it has a strong external reward signal.
 The algorithm used to output the intrinsic reward was a variant of RND.
 The main difference was that instead of single neural network for the predicator network an ensemble is used.
 This algorithm came from a preliminary set of algorithms that all resemble RND.
 The best reward combiner found was,

 $$
 \hat{r}_t = \frac{(1+ri_t-t/T)\cdot ri_t+ r_t\cdot t/T}{1+ri_t}.
 $$

 Here $$r_t$$ is the external reward, $$t$$ is the current time-step, $$T$$ is the maximum steps possible in the episode, and $$ri_t$$ is the intrinsic reward.
-However, in this blog post we decided not to focus on the reward combinor $$\chi$$ but instead focus on FAST and CCIM.
-The reason for this is that we could not obtain good results for the reward combiner but how work on it was not exhaustive.
+However, in this blog post we decided not to focus on the reward combiner $$\chi$$ but instead focus on FAST and CCIM.<d-footnote>This decision arises because we felt our exploration of it was not exhaustive enough.</d-footnote>.

 ### FAST